Skip to main content

 Once Black Friday is over, continue with the smart money practices you’ve established.

 • Tracking: Keep your receipts, both physical and digital.
-Not only does it help you track your spending, but it also makes potential returns easier.
+Not only does it help you track your spending, but it also could make returns easier.

 • Planning: If you used a credit card or buy-now-pay-later to make purchases, take note of when payments are due and what is owed.
 Making those payments in full by the due date helps to avoid interest charges or late fees.
 Consider setting up automatic payments to help you avoid missing due dates.